 Breast Biopsy and Aspiration

 Altru's Breast Center routinely performs hundreds of image guided biopsy procedures annually.
 The Center routinely performs stereotactic, ultrasound and MRI guided biopsies to aid in the detection and diagnosis of both benign (non-cancerous) breast findings and breast cancer.
+Ultrasound-guided biopsies are accredited through the American College of Radiology.

 What to expect during a breast biopsy?